threadedstream/quicq/README.md

     ** QUIC is still bound by the laws of physics and the need to be nice to other senders on the Internet.
 This means that it will not magically download your website resources much more quickly than TCP.
 However, QUIC’s flexibility means that experimenting with new congestion-control algorithms will become easier, which should improve things in the future for both TCP and QUIC.**

-    **QUIC is still bound by the laws of physics and the need to be nice to other senders on the Internet.
-This means that it will not magically download your website resources much more quickly than TCP.
-However, QUIC’s flexibility means that experimenting with new congestion-control algorithms will become easier, which should improve things in the future for both TCP and QUIC.**

     **Congestion control**
     Another problem is that we don’t know up front how much the maximum bandwidth will be.
 It often depends on a bottleneck somewhere in the end-to-end connection, but we cannot predict or know where this will be.
 The Internet also doesn’t have mechanisms (yet) to signal link capacities back to the endpoints.